Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/QA-Portfolio-Testing-Strategy.md

 - Real payments and account-sensitive actions (e.g. subscription purchase) are not executed
 - Findings reflect the site's behaviour at the time of testing and may not remain accurate if the site is updated afterward
 - This is an independent learning project, not affiliated with or commissioned by MyWhoosh

-## Out of Scope

-The following testing types are explicitly excluded from this project on ethical and legal grounds, as this testing is conducted against a live production site without authorization from MyWhoosh:

-- **Security testing** (e.g. SQL injection, XSS, penetration testing) — not performed, as exploiting vulnerabilities on an unauthorized third-party system is illegal regardless of intent.
-- **Load/performance testing** (e.g. stress testing, spike testing) — not performed,
-  as generating artificial load against production infrastructure without authorization could disrupt service for real users and carries similar legal risk.

-This project focuses on functional, UI/UX, and accessibility testing only, which does not interfere with or compromise the platform's normal operation.